goldpulpy/pysentence-similarity/README.md

 sentences = [
     "Hello my name is Bob.",
     "I love to eat pizza.",
-    "We are testing sentence similarity."
+    "We are testing sentence similarity.",
     "Today is a sunny day.",
     "London is the capital of England.",
     "I am a student at Stanford University."